Chapter 10: Presentation

 Receivable recognised for the entity’s performance

-On 1 January 20X9, an entity enters into a contract with a customer to transfer products at a rate of CU150 per product.
-However, the contract specifies that if the customer purchases more than 1 million products in a calendar year, the price per unit retroactively decreases to CU125.
+An entity enters into a contract with a customer on 1 January 20X9 to transfer products to the customer for CU150 per product.
+If the customer purchases more than 1 million products in a calendar year, the contract indicates that the price per unit is retrospectively reduced to CU125 per product.

-Payment is due upon the transfer of control of the products, granting the entity an unconditional right to consideration of CU150 per product until the retrospective price reduction is triggered (i.e., after 1 million products are shipped).
+Consideration is due when control of the products transfers to the customer.
+Therefore, the entity has an unconditional right to consideration (ie a receivable) for CU150 per product until the retrospective price reduction applies (ie after 1 million products are shipped).

-Upon contract inception, the entity estimates that the customer will meet the 1 million product threshold, resulting in an estimated transaction price of CU125 per product.
-Therefore, upon the first shipment of 100 products to the customer, the entity recognizes:
+In determining the transaction price, the entity concludes at contract inception that the customer will meet the 1 million products threshold and therefore estimates that the transaction price is CU125 per product.
+Consequently, upon the first shipment to the customer of 100 products the entity recognises the following:

 Receivable CU15,000(a) Revenue CU12,500(b) Refund liability (contract liability)